Resource-efficient equivariant quantum convolutional neural networks: Demonstration: noisy quantum data classification

-Finally, we quantify the measurement efficiency of the equivariant sp-QCNN.
+We quantify the measurement efficiency of the equivariant sp-QCNN.
 In quantum computing, statistical errors in estimating expectation values are inevitable due to finite measurement resources.
 The equivariant sp-QCNN can suppress the statistical errors compared to the randomized model because the splitting structure enables us to obtain $n$ times more measurement outcomes.
 In general, the variance of the estimated expectation value decays as $\mO(1/N_\text{shot})$ according to the central limit theorem.
 Therefore, we here define the relative measurement efficiency as $r=v_\text{rand}/v_\text{sp}$, where $v_\text{sp}$ and $v_\text{rand}$ are the variances of the estimated expectation values in the equivariant sp-QCNN and the randomized model, respectively [see Fig.~\ref{fig: result_eff} (a) for example].
 This quantification indicates that the equivariant sp-QCNN can achieve the same accuracy as the randomized model only with $1/r$ times fewer measurement shots.
-Figure~\ref{fig: result_eff} (b) shows the change in the relative measurement efficiency during training [the hyperparameters are the same as those used in Figs.~\ref{fig: training}(a)--(c)].
+Figure~\ref{fig: result_eff} (b) shows the change in the relative measurement efficiency during training.
+In this numerical experiment, we assume that the equivariant sp-QCNN and the randomized model have the same parameters $\bm{\theta}$ to evaluate the relative measurement efficiency between them, where the parameters are optimized through training the equivariant sp-QCNN.
 We observe that the measurement efficiency remains high during training: it begins at about 7.7 and converges to 6.3.
 That is, the equivariant sp-QCNN can ideally reduce the required measurement shots by at least $1/6.3$ times in this problem.
 Note that this calculation of $n=8$ alone is not sufficient to prove that the equivariant sp-QCNN can improve the measurement efficiency by a factor of $\mO(n)$.
 Nevertheless, a previous study numerically verified the $\mO(n)$ times improvement for a translationally equivariant sp-QCNN~\cite{Chinzei2024-nm}, suggesting that, with our numerical results, similar improvements are available even for other symmetries.